 10. Hybrid delivery

 While most companies still prefer to operate their own contact centre, many are outsourcing to third party contact centres for overflow calls, specialised skillset calls, after-hours contact management (enabling a 24×7 customer service proposition), and as a back-up should the in-house centre go down.
 In some cases, there is a requirement for the third party contact centre to be within a couple of hours’ drive of the in-house centre, so as to provide hot site functionality.
 Other companies deliberately select third parties in other geographies for risk mitigation purposes.
-In addition to interstate, overseas options for outsourced contact centre services, such as New Zealand (around 25% savings), South Africa (30-40% savings), Fiji and the Philippines (40-50% savings) are dramatically rising in popularity.
+In addition to Australian Call Centres, overseas options for outsourced call centre services, such as New Zealand (around 25% savings), South Africa (30-40% savings), Fiji and the Philippines (40-50% savings) are dramatically rising in popularity.